Prospective Student/Applicant FAQ

 - Candidate’s personal statement of his or her academic career objectives and their relation to the intended program of study.
 The personal statement allows the faculty to gauge whether the candidate’s research will thrive with the goals of the department and greater University.

-- Interviews: All applicants that are invited for an interview will be notified via email.
+- Interviews.
+All applicants who are invited for an interview will be notified via email.
 Interviews are required for admission.
 It is highly recommended that applicants conduct their interviews on the CGU campus or at SIA-NY or London.
 However, special accommodations will be made for applicants who must interview over the telephone or via Skype.

 - Other evidence of potential success in graduate studies.
 Candidates may submit additional materials that they think are relevant to their application to CGU.